denisecass/healthcare_data_analysis/README.md

 *Age/Smoker/BMI*

--For smokers, we are able to separate out the two linear regions -- the upper one is comprised almost entirely of obese BMI while the lower region is non-obese BMI.
+- For smokers, we are able to separate out the two linear regions -- the upper one is comprised almost entirely of obese BMI while the lower region is non-obese BMI.

 *Age/Nonsmoker/BMI*

--For non-smokers, with our current set of variables we have no means to distinguish the constituents of the two lines -- both contain all types of BMIs.
+- For non-smokers, with our current set of variables we have no means to distinguish the constituents of the two lines -- both contain all types of BMIs.

 *Regression: Smoker*

- -For smokers, we can construct a regression model based on our previous findings by replacing BMI by a categorical variable, obese/non-obese, yielding a high R^2 of 0.87.
+- For smokers, we can construct a regression model based on our previous findings by replacing BMI by a categorical variable, obese/non-obese, yielding a high R^2 of 0.87.

 *Regression: Nonsmoker*

--For nonsmokers, our regression model results in a low R^2 of 0.41.
+- For nonsmokers, our regression model results in a low R^2 of 0.41.

-*Summary*

-The health awareness campaign can begin focusing on obese smokers to start.

-- Smoking Status shows a very high correlation with charges, the other variables by themselves show moderate to low correlations.
-- However, for Smokers, BMI shows a very correlation with charges showing the presence of double risk factors for overweight and obese smokers.
-- People who walk over 5K steps per day show reduced charges, and those with over 8K daily steps show significantly reduced charges.
-- Age shows three linear regions increasing with age, with obese smokers in the highest region, and a combination of non-obese smokers and nonsmokers of all BMI types in the middle region.
-- For Smokers, we can create a high predictive model with an R^2 of 0.87 focusing primarily on Age and Obese/Non-obese variables, while for the nonsmokers, additional variables will be required to make an accurate prediction.

 *Next Steps*

 The health awareness campaign can begin with the following priorities:
 1) Smokers who are obese and older